We require experienced clinicians to become examiners and assess candidates undergoing the MRCP(UK) Part 2 Clinical Exam (PACES).

 If you are applying to examine for Edinburgh or Glasgow, please download the PACES Examiner Application form, complete and return it to the college of which you are a member or fellow, or your chosen college if you are a fellow of more than one college.

-If you would like to learn more about PACES examining please contact your parent college.
+If you have any queries, please contact your parent college.

 The full process time may vary depending on the panel or board reviewing the applications.
-The time between submission of application and approval to train will usually take between one and two months.
+The time between submission of application and approval to train usually takes between one and two months.

-Following your approval to train, you will be invited to sign up for training at one of the PACES centres.
-Training will be in the form of observation and shadowing.
+If you are approved, you will be invited to a training session which will be in the form of observation and shadowing at a PACES centre.

 Examiners relocating overseas can continue to examine as a UK examiner for two years.
-Thereafter, the examiner should seek to join the relevant local examiner panel in their country of practice.
-A letter of introduction could be provided by MRCP(UK) to facilitate that process, please contact the international examiner team for more information.
+After two years examiners should join the relevant local examiner panel in their country of practice.
+Contact us to be introduced to your local centre.